rapid7/insightconnect-workflows/README.md

 2. Export the intended workflow from the Workflows page
 ![Workflow](./imgs/export.png)
 3. Create a PR of the workflow including screenshots demonstrating its use
+4. Add documentation in `help.md` and a `workflow.spec.yaml` file to define the workflow for release

 Organize using the following directory structure: